TechnicalOutcast/technicaloutcast.github.io/_posts/2018-12-04-fraudulent-card-transactions-a-black-friday-story.md

 ---
 layout: default
 title: Fraudulent Card Transactions - A Black Friday Story
+image: /images/CARD_IMG_20181125_142544102.jpg
 categories: blog
+tags: blog paypal scams fraud payment-cards
+date: 2018-12-04
 permalink: /blog/:year/:month/:day/:title/
-date: 2018-12-04
 description: Dealing with card fraud is a frustrating and time consuming process.
 While you as the consumer are not liable for fraudulent charges, you do have to jump though some hoops to recover your funds.
 Most banks don’t hold you liable for anything related to debit card fraud.
 Check with your financial institution for more details.
-image: /images/CARD_IMG_20181125_142544102.jpg
 ---

 It’s Saturday, the day after Black Friday.
 I’m checking email to see if I’ve missed anything.
 It’s the normal collection of bulk email, mostly previews of Cyber Monday deals, but something unusual catches my attention.
 One of the emails was a charge notification from PayPal.
 At 2:14 PM EST, someone used by PayPal Business Debit Mastercard to make a purchase for $73.14.